UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/iteration.md

 # Iteration - looping

+**Note**

+Remember that when using these notes and example projects, you should be working with your own **fork** of this repository.

+Each week, you should check for *upstream* changes made my the module tutor.

+* To update your personal fork, you should regularly check for upstream changes.
+[Watch this video to see how](https://plymouth.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=98ab1b17-f86b-4a99-be7d-b091009e0d3e)

+## Introduction

 Something a computer is very suited to it repetition.
 A number of terms are used for this, including:

 * Looping